-The study upon which this report is based was independently designed and executed by Freeform Dynamics and executed in collaboration with The Register news site.
-Feedback was gathered via an online survey of 301 IT professionals from the UK, USA, and other geographies, and an interactive ‘reader workshop’.
+The research upon which this report is based was designed, executed and interpreted independently by Freeform Dynamics.
+Feedback was gathered via an online survey of 137 IT professionals from the UK, USA, and other geographies.
 The study was sponsored by Microsoft.

 This report is free of charge.
 Click above to download the PDF or view the interactive e-document.

 If you experience any problems during this process please contact us at;

 email@example.com or call +44 (0)1425 626501 / 620008